-Seán Rooney: Funeral taking place for soldier killed in Lebanon
+Seán Rooney: Irish peacekeeper's death 'pierced his family's heart'

 - Published

-The funeral is taking place of an Irish soldier who was killed on a UN peacekeeping mission in Lebanon.
+The death of an Irish soldier killed on a UN peacekeeping mission in Lebanon has "pierced the hearts of his family", mourners at his funeral have been told.

 Pte Seán Rooney was in an armoured vehicle that came under fire while travelling to Beirut on 14 December.

-The service is being held at The Church of the Holy Family in Dundalk, Co Louth.
+His funeral has taken place in the Church of the Holy Family in Dundalk, Co Louth.

+Irish President Michael D Higgins and Taoiseach (prime minister) Leo Varadkar were among the mourners.

+Members of the 27th Infantry Battalion, in which Pte Rooney served, formed a guard of honour as his coffin, covered by both Irish and UN flags, was carried into the church.

+Earlier, hundreds of people lined the streets as Pte Rooney's coffin was carried the short distance from his grandparents' home in Dundalk.

+"No-one in this community would ever have thought that your walk across Hoey's Lane to come to your beloved church would be such a difficult walk," Fr Derek Ryan said.

-His body will be taken to All Saints Catholic Church in Colehill, County Donegal, for a burial service with full military honours later on Thursday.
+The soldier's body will be taken to All Saints Catholic Church in Colehill, County Donegal, for a burial service with full military honours later on Thursday.

+Irish broadcaster RTÉ reported that dispensation had been given for the Irish Defence Forces to wear uniforms while accompanying Pte Rooney's coffin as it makes its way through Northern Ireland, which is in the UK, towards County Donegal.

 Pte Rooney was repatriated to Ireland on Monday following a UN ceremony to honour him in Beirut the previous day.